petarGitNik/sys-admin-docs/docs/initial-server-setup/checklist.md

 ### What editor should I use?

-The editor you will use to edit the configuration files on the server can be really any editor you are comfortable with.
+The editor you will use to edit the configuration files on the server can really be any editor you are comfortable with.
 That could be `vi`.
-In any case, if there are any other users using the server, assume that they are not in any level or form proficient in `vi` and install `nano`. `nano` is easy and friendly for beginners, and can be used by anyone almost without any kind of learning curve.
+In any case, if there are any other users using the server, assume that they are not in any level or form proficient with `vi` and install `nano`. `nano` is easy and friendly for beginners, and can be used by anyone almost without any kind of learning curve.

 ### But should I install additional themes for my `vi`?

 That is up to you.
 If you want to add any kind of custom code on your server, you should go through that code and read it to make sure there are not malicious things in it.
-For that reason alone, I do not any theme to `vi`.
+For that reason alone, I do not add any theme to `vi`.

 ### Why should I use a web hosting control panel?

 You don't have.
 And if you know your CLI well, monitoring system + CLI should cover all your needs 99% (if not 100%) of the time.
 Installing a web hosting control panel also lowers your security since it potentially opens a  new risky endpoints for security.
-For that reasons, you should change default webmin port from `10000` to some other ports, although, it may be best to put webmin behind a reverse proxy (and maybe even with basic authentication - double the passwords, double the security - or at least the time to breach your system).
+For that reasons alone, you should change default webmin port from `10000` to some other port number, although, it may be best to put webmin behind a reverse proxy (and maybe even with basic authentication - double the passwords, double the security - or at least the time to breach your system).

 ### Why do you recommend Webmin (gross, puke)?